 £9.95 buying and selling shares

-*Fees and costs correct at time of publication.
+*Fees, costs and minimum deposit correct at time of publication.
 Please check individual providers for the latest fees.

 As an example, should you deposit £1,000 into your Lifetime ISA and trigger the 25% bonus in the following month, you would then have a total of £1,250.
 However, should you withdraw your entire Lifetime ISA the following month, you would trigger the 25% penalty on the full amount of £1,250 which would mean you would be charged £312.50 and would only get back £937.50.

-What is the eligibility criteria for using your LISA to buy a home?
+Eligibility criteria for using your LISA to buy a home

 - Be a first-time buyer.

-– Opened your LISA over 12 months ago.
+- Opened your own LISA over 12 months ago.

 - Buy a home in the UK.